Popular Triangle Square Venue Undergoes Rebrand

 After more than a decade as one of Costa Mesa’s go-to nightlife spots, La Vida Cantina has officially closed its doors.
 But in its place comes a bold new concept from the same operator: Casa de Onda.
 Greer’s OC announced recently that the change would be taking place at the 1870 Harbor Blvd. property.

-The restaurant and cocktail lounge, on the upper level of Triangle Square, opened to the public last week, but the business is waiting on new signage and to finish some remodeling.
+The restaurant and cocktail lounge, located on the upper level of Triangle Square, opened to the public last week; however, the business is still awaiting new signage and completion of some remodeling.
 The turnaround was quick, transitioning in just eight days, according to community posts.

 Translating to “House of Vibes,” Casa de Onda was created with the help of Chef Ryan Perez.
-It’s open Monday through Wednesday from 5 PM to 12 AM, Thursday from 5 PM to 1 AM, Friday from 5 PM to 2 AM, Saturday from 12 PM to 2 AM, and Sunday from 12 PM to 1 AM, its website states.
+The brand recently offered updated hours: Monday from 11 AM to 10 PM, Tuesday from 11 AM to 12 AM, Wednesday from 11 AM to 10 PM, Thursday from 11 AM to 11 PM, Friday from 11 AM to 2 AM, Saturday from 10 AM to 2 AM, and Sunday from 10 AM to 10 PM.

 Be the First to Know